gokulkrishh/gokul.site/src/pages/posts/2019/year-end-review/index.md

 ### Git streaks

-Once my wise friend [Hemanth](https://twitter.com/gnumanth) & a fellow GDE told me that git streaks are just gimmicky and all it does is put stress on you and that he stopped doing it.
+Once my wise friend [Hemanth](https://twitter.com/gnumanth) told me that git streaks are just gimmicky and all it does is put stress on you and that he stopped doing it.
 I wanted to stop as well and take breaks whenever I can and I need to.

 Hence my streaks look like this.